When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Does PureVPN Use Virtual Server Locations?

-Yes, a portion of PureVPN's network uses VPN virtual locations.
+Yes, a portion of PureVPN's network uses virtual locations.
 We'll give you an example of how they work.

 Imagine you want to use a server in Brazil, but PureVPN uses servers in Argentina for this.
 When you connect, your Internet traffic goes through Argentina's servers, but you get a Brazilian IP address.
 This makes it seem like your Web activity is coming from Brazil.
 It's like a virtual detour to the location you want.